FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 ```

 ### manageGeoObject
 A GeoObject is an element place on a map.
-It has a name, characteristics and an attitude.
+It has a name, characteristics, and an attitude.

 #### putGeoObject